weidotwisc/10714/hw3_README.md

 # Section 1 Prep
-Note this homework must be built on dyce machine (or GPU machines)!
 ```bash
 git clone https://github.com/dlsys10714/hw3.git
 pip install cmake --upgrade # too old cmake will not work for cuda